kolism/band-dl-camp/readme.txt

 Idea is:

-Give album page as link. (hardcoded rn)
+Give discography page as link. (hardcoded rn)

 Get list of stream links.

-Download all stream links
+Download all stream links.

+This utilizes exposeFunction to call custom javascript within a page evaluation.